Providers Terminated in One State Continue to Participate in Other States

 In May, 2016 testimony to Congress, the Department of Health and Human Services Assistant Inspector General Ann Maxwell reported on a study the OIG conducted in 2014 that revealed several shortcomings with respect to the extent to which States are utilizing risk-based screening of high-and-moderate risk providers.
 The outgrowth of that study is included in OIG’s 2017 Compendium of Unimplemented Recommendations.

-The study found that many States have not fully implemented fingerprint-based criminal background checks, and site visits.
-And very importantly, most Sates reported difficulties and sustained challenges obtaining and utilizing quality screening results from Medicare or other States as substitution for their own results.
+The study found that many states have not fully implemented fingerprint-based criminal background checks, and site visits.
+And very importantly, most States reported difficulties and sustained challenges obtaining and utilizing quality screening results from Medicare or other States as a substitution for their own results.
 Thus, the enrollment and revalidation of thousands of high-to-moderate risk providers lead to further OIG enforcement actions.

 Recent Actions Taken By the Office of Inspector General